 An alum of Trinity College in Hartford, Connecticut, Keen was recently featured in the university’s Remarkable Stories profile this fall.
 We invite you to read the article about Victor Keen and learn about his story here.

-Located in the Spring Garden neighborhood, just north of Philadelphia’s museum district, the 4,300 square foot Bethany Mission space not only serves as a place for displaying Keen’s collections – its facilities also provide areas for hosting private meetings and special events.
-Non-profit and charitable organizations alike are welcome to inquire about availability for use, year round.
-Please see our contact page for information.
+Located in the Spring Garden neighborhood, just north of Philadelphia’s museum district, the 4,300 square foot Bethany Mission space not only serves as a place for displaying Keen’s collections, its facilities also provide areas for special events and film screenings.
+See our contact page to join our mailing list and learn more about upcoming events.